In short, CBD stays in your system for 2-6 hours.

 How you consume CBD alters how long the effects of CBD last.
 A vape product, for example, will kick in much faster and pitter out quicker than a CBD edible.
 So to properly answer our topic question, we must look at every type of CBD product separately.

 When you buy your CBD, consider what type of experience and time frame you want to enjoy.
 Do you want something fast acting for quick pain relief or stress reduction?
-Or do you want long-lasting effects for inflammation or chronic sickness?
+Or do you want long-lasting effects for inflammation or sickness?
 We recommend keeping this question in mind when reading our list below.

 Will CBD cause me to fail a drug test?